sebas77/svelto-ecs-inspector-unity/readme.md

 FAQ:

-why are engines shown multiple times? like
+Q. why are engines shown multiple times? like

 ![image](https://user-images.githubusercontent.com/945379/208312024-8a996eae-cfa7-4f2e-83f8-b0f4c41750b7.png)

-each copy is a separate query found in the engine
+A. each copy is a separate query found in the engine

+Q. why is the analyzer targinet .net standard 2.0?
+A. to prevent this unity error: AkroGame.ECS.Analyzer references netstandard, Version=2.1.0.0, Culture=neutral, PublicKeyToken=cc7b13ffcd2ddd51.
+A roslyn analyzer should reference netstandard version 2.0